Motu Islet

 燈塔為黑白相間的平行條紋醒目警告標誌,有專人駐紮看守。

-Mudo Islet is located in Baisha Township, Penghu County, at the northernmost point of the Penghu archipelago.
-The entire island is composed of basalt layers, and it is home to the tallest lighthouse in Taiwan, the "Mudo Islet Lighthouse."
-With an area of only 0.021 square kilometers, it is a tiny island known for the Mudo Islet Lighthouse.
+Motu Island is located in Baisha Township, Penghu County, at the northernmost part of the Penghu archipelago.
+The entire island is composed of basalt layers and is home to the "Motu Lighthouse," which is the tallest lighthouse in Taiwan.
+The area is only 0.021 square kilometers, making it a tiny island, known for the Motu Lighthouse.

-View of the Mituo Islet Lighthouse from the sea View of the Mituo Islet Lighthouse from the sea
+View of Modo Islet Lighthouse from the sea View of Modo Islet Lighthouse from the sea

 Recommended Hotel Bookings